adamliudong/adamliudong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received the BEng (Hons) in electronic engineering with first class from The Hong Kong Polytechnic University, Hong Kong, in 2014, BEng in microelectronics from Sun Yat-sen University, Guangzhou, China, in 2014, and the PhD degree in electrical engineering from Hong Kong Polytechnic University, Hong Kong, in 2019.
-I was a postdoc with the Institute of Textile and Clothing at Hong Kong Polytechnic University, and am now a postdoc with <a href="http://www.ee.cityu.edu.hk/~cccn/"> Centre for Complexity and Complex Networks (CCCN)</a> and the <a href="https://www.ee.cityu.edu.hk/"> Department of Electrical Engineering</a> at City University of Hong Kong.
+I was a postdoc with the Institute of Textile and Clothing at Hong Kong Polytechnic University, and am now a research fellow with <a href="http://www.ee.cityu.edu.hk/~cccn/"> Centre for Complexity and Complex Networks (CCCN)</a> and the <a href="https://www.ee.cityu.edu.hk/"> Department of Electrical Engineering</a> at City University of Hong Kong.
 I am currently a full member of the IEEE Power and Energy Circuits and Systems Technical Committee, and a member of IEEE Power and Energy Society.
 My research interests include cascading failure modeling and analysis, cyber-physical systems, and machine learning for robustness assessment in smart grids.

 <span style="color:green; font-size:1.2em;"> A Short Video of Self-Introduction </span>
 <video width="640" height="360" controls>